ankushs92/ta-task/README.md

 4. The airports file is sent to all flink workers on application startup, wherein each worker builds a local spatial index (which takes roughly 1-1.2 seconds for each worker)

+5. The spatial index is built on each flink worker when the worker starts(one worker runs on one core).
+Takes roughly 700ms-1300 ms to build the index

-5. Each user item is streamed from the users file, wherein each worker reads a partition of the users file and a user object is enriched with the closest airport via a findNearestNeighbour search made to the local spatial index on each worker
+6. Each user item is streamed from the users file, wherein each worker reads a partition of the users file and a user object is enriched with the closest airport via a findNearestNeighbour search made to the local spatial index on each worker

 6. The final results are outputted to a file.
 You would need to pass the ```outputPath``` to the program.
 The ```StreamingFileSink``` will write the results into this directory

 ## Tests
 I've tested the spatial tree implementation against the naive implementation for the first 1000 entries in the user file.
-Check ```test/scala/io/github/ankushs92/index/SpatialIndexSpec``` and run it if you wish.
+Check ```test/scala/io/github/ankushs92/index/SpatialIndexTest``` and run it if you wish.

 ## Setup
 You can run the application in two ways.
 In both approaches, 3 program arguments are expected : ```/path/to/user-geo-sample.csv.gz```, ```/path/to/optd-airports-sample.csv.gz```, ```/path/to/outputDir```.